Severe weather: Tropical cyclone

 Very high winds can be caused by mature tropical cyclones (called hurricanes in the United States and Canada and typhoons in eastern Asia).
 A tropical cyclone's heavy surf created by such winds may cause harm to marine life either close to or upon the surface of the water, such as coral reefs.
-Coastal regions may receive significant damage from a tropical cyclone while inland regions are relatively safe from the strong winds, due to their rapid dissipation over land.
-However, severe flooding can occur even far inland because of high amounts of rain from tropical cyclones and their remnants.
+Coastal regions usually take more serious wind damage than inland, due to rapid dissipation upon landfall, though heavy rain from their remnants may flood either.

 Strong extratropical cyclones

 Severe local windstorms in Europe that develop from winds off the North Atlantic.
 These windstorms are commonly associated with the destructive extratropical cyclones and their low pressure frontal systems.
 European windstorms occur mainly in the seasons of autumn and winter.
 Severe European windstorms are often characterized by heavy precipitation as well.

-A synoptic-scale extratropical storm along the East Coast of the United States and Atlantic Canada is called a Nor'easter.
+A synoptic-scale extratropical storm along the upper East Coast of the United States and Atlantic Canada is called a Nor'easter.
 They are so named because their winds come from the northeast, especially in the coastal areas of the Northeastern United States and Atlantic Canada.
-More specifically, it describes a low-pressure area whose center of rotation is just off the East Coast and whose leading winds in the left forward quadrant rotate onto land from the northeast.
+More specifically, it describes a low-pressure area whose center of rotation is just off the upper East Coast and whose leading winds in the left forward quadrant rotate onto land from the northeast.
 Nor'easters may cause coastal flooding, coastal erosion, heavy rain or snow, and hurricane-force winds.
 The precipitation pattern of Nor'easters is similar to other mature extratropical storms.
 Nor'easters can cause heavy rain or snow, either within their comma-head precipitation pattern or along their trailing cold or stationary front.
 Nor'easters can occur at any time of the year but are mostly known for their presence in the winter season.

 Dust storm

 A dust storm is an unusual form of windstorm that is characterized by the existence of large quantities of sand and dust particles carried by the wind.
 Dust storms frequently develop during periods of droughts, or over arid and semi-arid regions.

 Dust storms have numerous hazards and are capable of causing deaths.
 Visibility may be reduced dramatically, so risks of vehicle and aircraft crashes are possible.
 Additionally, the particulates may reduce oxygen intake by the lungs, potentially resulting in suffocation.
 Damage can also be inflicted upon the eyes due to abrasion.

-Dust storms can many issues for agricultural industries as well.
+Dust storms cause many issues for agricultural industries as well.
 Soil erosion is one of the most common hazards and decreases arable lands.
 Dust and sand particles can cause severe weathering of buildings and rock formations.
 Nearby bodies of water may be polluted by settling dust and sand, killing aquatic organisms.
 Decrease in exposure to sunlight can affect plant growth, as well as decrease in infrared radiation may cause decreased temperatures.